Tutorial: Implementing a Stateful Particle

 We can now create instances of ExampleParticleStateful

-for, say, Electron
+for, say, Muon

 .

-using QEDcore # to get predefined particles and four-momentum
+include(joinpath(dirname(Base.active_project()), "src", "tutorial", "particle.jl")) # to get predefined particles

 Create a four-momentum vector (dummy example)

-momentum_electron = SFourMomentum(1.0, 0.0, 0.0, 0.0); # E, px, py, pz
+momentum_muon = CustomFourMomentum(1.0, 0.0, 0.0, 0.0); # E, px, py, pz

-Create an incoming Electron using ExampleParticleStateful
+Create an incoming Muon using ExampleParticleStateful

-Create an outgoing Positron using ExampleParticleStateful
+Create an outgoing AntiMuon using ExampleParticleStateful

 Access particle properties

-println("Incoming electron mass: ", mass(particle_species(incoming_electron)))
+println("Incoming muon mass: ", mass(particle_species(incoming_muon)))

 println(